hattipjs/hattip/packages/middleware/graphql/readme.md

 ## LICENSE

 - This package comes bundled with `graphql-yoga` which is part of the [GraphQL Yoga](https://github.com/dotansimha/graphql-yoga) project by Graphcool, Prisma, and The Guild, under the [MIT License](./graphql-yoga.license.txt).
-They are not affiliated with HatTip.
+They are not affiliated with Hattip.
-- HatTip specific code is also licensed under the [MIT License](./LICENSE).
+- Hattip specific code is also licensed under the [MIT License](./LICENSE).